Sign Up

 Mechanical ventilators are machines that are used with patients who cannot breathe by themselves.
 The ventilator pushes air in and out of the patient's lungs.
 These patients are very ill and usually need more one-on-one care than other patients.
 Ventilators have alarms that will sound if there is a problem.
 If an alarm sounds, the CNA should immediately call the nurse (Emory, 2022).

-• Say the patient’s name and touch them gently on their shoulder or arm to let them know that you are there
+• Say the patient's name and gently touch them on their shoulder or arm to let them know you are there.

 • Use visual cues when talking to the patient.
 For example, gesture or point to objects.
-To find out if the patient has any needs or has any symptoms, such as pain, use a communication board that has clearly printed symbols
+To find out if the patient has any needs or has any symptoms, such as pain, and use a communication board that has clearly printed symbols.

 • Before you leave the room, let the patient know that you are leaving and let them know when you will be back to check on them (Alberta Health Service, 2020).